 Respect The Environment

 You must respect the area you are in, and there may be rules or etiquettes specific to where you will be going.
-Always close gates behind, don’t drop litter, don’t feed the wildlife, leave the area as you found it.
-Don’t light fires unless it is a designated area and safe to do so.
+Always close gates behind you, don’t drop litter, don’t feed the wildlife, leave the area as you found it.
+Don’t light fires unless it is in a designated area and safe to do so.

 Plan Your Outfits/Scenarios

-Knowing what you are doing can also be advantageous.
-If you are planning to wear the hoodie home on public transport, don’t cum all over it.
-It will also help with setting up your tripod and framing yourself.
-I tend to do a few testers to check backgrounds, where I need to stand to be perfectly in frame, making sure the sun isn’t glaring me into a silhouette.
+Knowing what you are doing can also be advantageous in other ways.
+If you are planning to wear your hoodie home on public transport, don’t cum all over it.
+Planning your scene will also help with setting up your tripod and framing yourself.
+I tend to do a few testers to check backgrounds, where I need to stand to be perfectly in frame and for making sure the sun isn’t glaring me into a silhouette.

 Know Your Local Laws